ZA

 Correct sequence = fewer rejections and fewer repeat trips.

-- Build your “identity + death proof” pack: death certificate / proof of death + your ID + proof of relationship / authority (requirements vary by lane).
+- Build your identity + death proof pack: death certificate or proof of death + your ID + proof of relationship or authority (requirements vary by lane).

-- If the person was employed, open employer lanes first: death-in-service/group life + workplace payouts + ask for a written checklist and reference.
+- If the person was employed, open employer lanes first: death-in-service or group life + workplace payouts + ask for a written checklist and reference.

-- Confirm UIF lane (if UIF contributor): request UIF dependant-benefit checklist and route.
+- Confirm the UIF lane if the person contributed and request the dependant-benefit checklist and route.

-- If the death may be work-related, open the Compensation Fund (COIDA) lane early (evidence + timelines matter).
+- If the death may be work-related, open the Compensation Fund (COIDA) lane early.

-- If the death was caused by a road accident, open the RAF lane early (documents + invoices/receipts + dates matter).
+- If the death was caused by a road accident, open the RAF lane early.

-- Stop bank leakages, then map accounts/loans and open bank deceased processes.
+- Stop bank leakages, then map accounts and loans and open bank deceased processes.

 - Run a quick insurance and retirement-fund search and open claim files.

-- If you suspect an unknown retirement fund/administrator, use the FSCA unclaimed benefits search.
+- If you suspect an unknown retirement fund or administrator, use the FSCA unclaimed benefits search.

 Anti-stall formula